Your Rainy Day Wedding in St. Augustine Guide

 Mental Game Changers:

-- Designate a "weather coordinator" so you don't have to make decisions
+- Name a "weather coordinator" so you don't have to make decisions.

 The Long-Term View

-In 10 years of following up with couples, those who had weather challenges during their weddings often tell us it was the best thing that happened.
+We've followed up with couples over 10 years.
+Those who had weather challenges at their weddings often tell us it was the best thing that happened.
 Rain forced them to focus on what really mattered: celebrating with people they love.